ajs17/memills/content/people/mills-edward-hallock-1819-family/features/historical-names.md

 Brooktondale:
   - from late 1700's: Cantineville or Cantine's Mill and a number of other variants.
+  - According to usps.gov, Brooktondale, or perhaps just the Brooktondale post office, was "originally established as Terryville".
+I should be noted that Willet Terry was the name of the first postmaster for the hamlet, starting his appointment on 30 Jul 1832.
-  - 1840: Mott's Corners (often spelled Motts Corners)
+  - January 14, 1833 (usps.gov): Mott's Corners (often spelled Motts Corners).
+This coincides with William Mott 2nd being appointed Postmaster on this same date
-  - 1883: Brookton
+  - January 19, 1883 (usps.gov): Brookton
   - Feb 16, 1926: Brooktondale

 As a nod to Brooktondale's history, several local businesses have adopted "Brookton" as part of their name, most notably Brookton's Market.